 C. Number of persons employed full time.

-At 31 December 2022, the number of persons employed full time by the Company amounted to 71 (12 executives, 46 technicians and 13 clerks), most of which based in Spain.
+At 31 December 2023, the number of persons employed full time by the Company amounted to 51 (6 executives, 35 technicians and 10 administrative personnel), who are based in Spain.

 D. Gross profit before tax.